Lucia0101/project_advanced_logic_design/README.md

 <br />

-This project was developed for the **Advanced Logic Design** course taught by Prof. Roberto Passerone.
-It implements a complete System-on-a-Chip (SoC) on a **Digilent Nexys 4 DDR FPGA** (Xilinx Artix-7).
+This project was developed for the Advanced Logic Design course taught by Prof. Roberto Passerone from Unitn.
+It implements a complete System-on-a-Chip (SoC) on a Digilent Nexys 4 DDR FPGA (Xilinx Artix-7).

 The core of the system is a custom-designed, single-cycle **RISC-V RV32I processor** written in VHDL from scratch.
 The processor serves as the brain for an interactive bare-metal video game: a "Labyrinth" where the user must guide a ball from a starting point to a finish line, carefully avoiding walls and holes.